SelectUSA/website/industry-snapshots/_posts/2015-02-18-semiconductors.md

 permalink: "industry-snapshots/semiconductors.html"
 layout: sidebar
 section: industry-snapshots
-title: Semiconductors
+title: The U.S. Semiconductors Industry
 industry: Semiconductors
 tags: [Semiconductors]
 published: true
 ---

-## The U.S. Semiconductor Industry

 For more than 50 years, the U.S. semiconductor industry has been at the forefront of worldwide technological development.&nbsp;&nbsp;